THE ENERGY STAR CAMPAIGN

 For example, during initial planning stages there were three different TV PSA themes that each had their own PSAs.
 Initial plans were to distribute all of the PSAs simultaneously.
 We advised distributing them in separate waves, which would avoid the PSAs competing against each other and result in much greater exposure.
 To reinforce our position, we conducted a gatekeeper survey among TV community affairs directors who concurred with our recommendation.

 Pre-campaign and on-going promotional activity was an important campaign tactic.
-Prior to launch, blast faxes and a unique emailgram were distributed to broadcast community affairs directors t them background information on the program.
+Prior to launch, blast faxes and a unique Emailgram were distributed to broadcast community affairs directors t them background information on the program.
 The Emailgram permitted TV and radio stations to view or listen to the PSAs and provided website links where they could get more information on the program.
 We also produced a feature story on the program for our proprietary newsletter called Broadcasters Café which was distributed to all TV stations receiving the PSAs.

 To broaden the media mix, we also employed shared-reel distribution strategies to reach cable TV and radio stations at the lowest possible cost.
 Using our proprietary CablePAK and Radio DiskPAK distribution programs, the E* PSAs were distributed to 500 major cable stations and 3,000 radio stations.
 Since they were distributed along with other client PSAs in the same package, the cost was about one-third the cost of sending each station a separately packaged PSA.